ntnhut/LeetSolve/docs/source/Array/941_Valid_Mountain_Array.md

 ## Solution

-Following the conditions, we have the following implementation.
+Following the conditions, you might implement like the following.

 ### Code
 ```cpp